nuts-foundation/nuts-network-local/docs/pages/development/nuts-consent-local.rst

 .. note::

     Running everything at a single machine can be a bit demanding since you're virtually running 3 nodes isstead of 1.
 If things go too slow, give docker some more resources.

+Data
+****

+All changes made to consent is persisted and available between restarts.
+All required data is stored under ``./nodes/*``.

+todo: example cases using agb: 0000000[0/1/7] and bsn 999999990